 of Bracon Hall

-The BERNEY family have been important in Bracon Ash for more than 250 years.
+The BERNEY family have good reason to claim that they are the longest surviving family to have had continuous residence in Norfolk.
+The family has been important in Bracon Ash for at least 270 years.
 They moved there around 1750 from the next-but-one village, Swardeston, where they had occupied 'Swardeston Hall' (now known as Gowthorpe Manor) for over 100 years.

 BELOW are more details about the Berneys of Reedham; the Berneys of Swardeston and the Berneys of Bracon Ash.....